[See also 'English Jewish surnames revisited'.]

 Even his barber was Jewish (of German origin) and, when Dad retired due to ill health, the hairdresser (whose shop was near his office) gave him a card with a touching note in which he referred to himself as my father's "devoted Freund."

 I never talked to my father about these matters as I only began to take an interest in them after his death.
 Was he aware of the possibility of Jewish ancestry?
-I doubt it.
+Perhaps.
 Did his Jewish friends suspect that his family was Jewish or part Jewish?
-This is possible.
+This is very possible.
 In an early photograph my rather anti-Semitic uncle bears an uncanny resemblance to Franz Kafka!

-In fact there are some surnames in my family tree - mainly on my father's side - which could indicate Jewish origins.
-Beck, Fisher and Langman seem the most likely.
+In fact there are surnames in my family tree, mainly on my father's side, which do suggest Jewish origins.
+Beck, Fisher and Langman, for example.

-Some names are more likely than others to be associated with the possibility of Sephardi or other Jewish origins.
-Amongst the names of my forebears I am looking at in this regard - apart from the names mentioned above - are Davis, Lester, Harris, Michell, and also English, Pember, Russell, Sturgeon and Ward.
+Amongst the names of my forebears which I am looking at in this regard in addition to the names mentioned above are Davis, Lester, Harris, Michell, Moyse; and also English, Pember, Russell, Sturgeon and Ward.

 I am not just relying on names, however.
 Family stories also give some support to the idea of Jewish connections.